beyarkay/masters-thesis/src/05_results.md

 The 51-class HMMs shows poor performance, with a median $F_1$-score of $0.034$ and a maximum of $0.047$.
 This is caused by the inability of the 51-class HMMs to correctly classify class 50.
-The vast majority of observations belonging to class 50 are incorrectly classified as belonging to one of the other gesture classes.
+The majority of observations belonging to class 50 are incorrectly classified as belonging to one of the other gesture classes.
 This causes the 51-class HMMs have a greatly reduced precision.
 This behaviour is similar to the 51-class CuSUM models.